takashi-ishio/pptwatch/README.md

 The result is a table of tab-separated values.
 Each line shows the following information.

-> Slide Number[TAB]The number of seconds spent for the slide[TAB]The time represented using minute and second[TAB]The accumulated time from the beginning
+> Slide Number[TAB]The number of seconds spent on the slide[TAB]The time in the mm:ss format[TAB]The accumulated time from the beginning

 As the result ignores milliseconds, the total time may be slightly different from the time spent for each slide.